Spiritual Exercises of Ignatius of Loyola for Women

 Can I register onsite?

-There is no onsite registration for the retreats; all retreat participants must register before the retreat.
+There is no onsite registration for the retreats; all retreat participants must turn in the written registration form before the retreat.

 Registration packet found HERE